dillonkearns/advent-posts/Combinators - Inverting Top-Down Transforms.md

 ## Combinators are trees

-With the JS code where I was working with JSON from the server, I was working on the data top-down, and creating seams to transform data as needed.
+With the JS code where I was working with JSON from the server, I was working on the data top-down, and carving out new "seams" to transform data as needed.
 In contrast, with a Combinator you already have a place to work.
 A Combinator is built up at each level, and you can visualize it as a tree.
-You work bottom-up and you can think locally about a sub-problem.
-Each part is like a little box that you can work in.
+You work bottom-up and you can think locally about any sub-problem (think sub-tree).
+Each sub-problem is like a little box that you can work in.
 Once you find the right box, you don't need to worry about what's outside of that box, you can just focus on what's in the box you're changing.
 You don't need to create a new point to make your transformation, because it already exists.

-If we need to normalize names, we just find the right box and work within that.
+For example, if we need to normalize the names we're getting from the server, we just find the right box and work within that.

 ```elm
 nameDecoder : Decoder String